TiffaniD3/LIRI-NODE-APP/README.md

 Instructions
 ------------
-To run the application simply navigate to the liri.js file in terminal.
+To run the application, simply navigate to the liri.js file in terminal.
 Then run -- `node liri.js <command> <userinput>`.

 API's Used
 ----------